 Not only that, but because of the new government and industry regulations, you'll need to renew your truck to make it more mile efficient constantly and environmentally conscious.
 Equipment funding will allow you to break down expensive equipment costs into smaller payments that are easier to manage.
 Some of the following are equipment financing services for trucking companies:

 An option only viable for those who want to rent and not own the truck or equipment is an equipment lease.
 The downside is that the equipment is not yours; it is just a temporary lease, where you pay monthly to use the equipment for a determined period.
 Once you pay the lease, you'll have to return the truck or upgrade to another vehicle.
 Also, the lease costs are usually higher than loans or other types of funding due to their high-interest rates.

 Equipment loans and funding

 If you want to purchase equipment and become a proprietor, we suggest reaching out for a loan or other types of funding.
 Once you finish paying, the equipment will be yours for years.
 The typical option is traditional bank loans, but they typically have higher lending requirements.
 They will ask you for a high credit score, more than two years in business, collateral, and financial documentation.
 If this is not the best option for you, you can always opt for different options such as:

 Lines of credit

 Suppose your trucking business has steady weekly revenues paid into a business bank account.
-In that case, you could easily pre-qualify for One Park Financial's business loan and alternative funding programs in only minutes.
+In that case, you could check if you pre-qualify for One Park Financial's alternative funding programs.